ArmDeveloperEcosystem/systemready-guides/Rockchip/rk3399/TB_RK3399proD/readme.md

 sudo ./tools/rkdeveloptool rd
 ```

-The TB_RK3399ProD board should restart and boot into u-boot
+The TB_RK3399ProD board should restart and boot into U-boot

-If you have a bootable storage device with LINUX installed connected to USB or installed in MMCslot the board should start booting the linux kernel.
+If you have a bootable storage device with a UEFI compatible OS install connected to USB or installed in the MMC slot, the board should start booting the OS.